MathieuDuponchelle/blog/markdown_files/2018-02-15-Python-Elements-2.markdown

 ```

 When a new buffer is chained on the sink pad, `do_generate_output` is called
-repeatedly while it returns `Gst.FlowReturn.OK` and a buffer: thanks to that
+repeatedly as long as it returns `Gst.FlowReturn.OK` and a buffer: thanks to that
 we can fill our ringbuffer and only return a frame once we have processed
 enough new samples to reach our next time.
+Conversely we can produce multiple
+frames if the size of the input buffer warrants it.

 Here again, the rest of the function is made up of implementation details,
 an important point to note is that we still expose `do_transform`, as